-Richard Fix: "Volatile Organic Compounds" is the generic term for thousands of volatile organic compounds that can occur in the air.
-Our exhaled air contains numerous VOCs, and our air quality sensors are developed and qualified to detect a so-called "breath-VOC" mixture.
-VOCs also include vapors and odors, both from us humans and from objects and processes.
+Richard Fix: “Volatile Organic Compounds“ is the generic term for thousands of volatile organic compounds that can occur in the air.
+Our exhaled air contains numerous volatile organic compounds, and our air quality sensors are developed and qualified to detect "Breath-VOC" mixture. volatile organic compounds also include vapors and odors, both from us humans and from objects and processes.
 The German Federal Environment Agency recommends that the sum of all organic compounds in indoor air should remain below a certain concentration.

-spexor: What is the difference between measuring VOCs with spexor and measuring with CO2 traffic-lights?
+spexor: What is the difference between measuring volatile organic compounds with spexor and measuring with CO₂ traffic-lights?

-Richard Fix: VOC sensors can detect almost all organic contaminants in indoor air.
+Richard Fix: volatile organic compounds sensors can detect almost all organic contaminants in indoor air.
 That is why they are called air quality sensors.
 We want to breathe in fresh, clean air, so essentially nitrogen, oxygen and a reasonable amount of moisture.
 Anything else in the air is usually a contaminant.
-CO2 sensors only detect CO2 and nothing else.
-The measurement of CO2 in room air goes back to Prof. Max Pettenkofer, who in 1858 coined the guideline value of 1000 ppm CO2.
-From a chemical point of view, however, CO2 itself is a fairly non-reactive gas, which itself has hardly any effect on our well-being.
-On the International Space Station (where you can't open windows ;-)) the CO2 value is regulated to 5000 ppm.
+CO₂ sensors only detect CO₂ and nothing else.
+The measurement of CO₂ in room air goes back to Prof. Max Pettenkofer, who in 1858 coined the guideline value of 1000 ppm CO₂.
+From a chemical point of view, however, CO2 itself is a fairly non-reactive gas, that has hardly any effect on our well-being.
+On the International Space Station (where you can’t open windows ;-)) the CO₂ value is regulated to 5000 ppm.
 Extensive studies by NASA show that this is sufficient and that it is especially important to filter out all other impurities from the room air.
-Human exhaled air is reliably detected by VOC and CO2 sensors.
-A VOC sensor may require ventilation a little earlier or more often since it also detects numerous other impurities.
+Human exhaled air is reliably detected by volatile organic compounds and CO₂ sensors.
+A volatile organic compounds sensor may require ventilation a little earlier or more often since it also detects numerous other impurities.
 We consider this to be sensible.

 spexor: How does regular ventilation affect the risk of infection?